NieChan17/myFirstAssignment/README.md

 ABOUT THIS ASSIGNMENT

-The problem name "Chien Dich Tay Nguyen" or "Tay Nguyen Campaign" which is the famous military campaign in VietNam's history and it is given by my lecture(from Fauculty of Computer Sciene and Engineering, HCMUT)
+The problem name "Chien Dich Tay Nguyen" or "Tay Nguyen Campaign" which is the famous military campaign in VietNam's history in 1900s and it is given by my lecture(Fauculty of Computer Sciene and Engineering, HCMUT)

 Standard output: